tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### Overview

 Welcome to the natural language processing unit!
 Natural language processing (NLP) is an exciting area of machine learning research and is used in a variety of contexts, from algorithmic trading to chatbots.
-Today's class will explore what NLP is and give students a solid foundation on preprocessing documents for NLP, as well as introduce them to some simple analytical methods.
+Today's class will explore what NLP is and give students a solid foundation in preprocessing documents for NLP, as well as introduce them to some simple analytical methods.

 ### Class Objectives

 By the end of the class, students will be able to:

-* Understand what NLP is and why we use it.
+* Explain what NLP is and why we use it.

-* Understand and be able to implement the NLP workflow.
+* Explain and implement the NLP workflow.

-* Demonstrate an ability to tokenize texts into sentences and words, including handling punctuation and non-alphabetic characters gracefully.
+* Tokenize texts into sentences and words, including handling punctuation and non-alphabetic characters.

 * Implement lemmatization and stopwording with the understanding of pros and cons of various choices.